xdit-project/xDiT/README.md

 Best Practices:

-1. PipeFusion is the best on both memory and communication efficiency.
-It dose not need high inter-GPU bandwidth, like NVLink.
-Therefore, it is lowest on latency for PCIe cluster.
+1. PipeFusion is the preferable for both memory and communication efficiency.
+It does not need high inter-GPU bandwidth, like NVLink.
+Therefore, it is the lowest latency for PCIe clusters.
 However, on NVLink, the power of PipeFusion is weakened.
-2. DistriFusion is fast on NVLink at cost of large overall memory cost using, and threfore has OOM for high resolution images.
+2. DistriFusion is fast on NVLink at a cost with large overall memory cost usage and therefore has OOM for high-resolution images.
-3. PipeFusion and Tensor parallelism is able to generate high resolution images due to their spliting on both parameter and activations.
+3. PipeFusion and Tensor parallelism is able to generate high-resolution images due to their splitting on both parameters and activations.
 Tensor parallelism is fast on NVLink, while PipeFusion is fast on PCIe.
-4. Sequence Parallelism usually fast than tensor parallelis, but has OOM for high resolution images.
+4. Sequence Parallelism is usually faster than tensor parallelism, but has OOM for high-resolution images.

-##  PipeFusion: Displaced Patch Pipeline Paralelism
+##  PipeFusion: Displaced Patch Pipeline Parallelism

 ### Overview

-As shown in the above table, PipeFusion significantly reduces the memory usage and required communication bandwidth, not to mention it also hides communication overhead under the communication.
+As shown in the above table, PipeFusion significantly reduces memory usage and required communication bandwidth, not to mention it also hides communication overhead under the communication.
-It is the best parallel approch for DiT inference to be hosted on GPUs connected via PCIe.
+It is the best parallel approach for DiT inference to be hosted on GPUs connected via PCIe.

 <div align="center">
     <img src="./assets/overview.jpg" alt="PipeFusion Image">